allawala/service-chassis/index.md

 individual field level

 **NOTE** If the client side wants to handle the I18N, it can use the "errorCode" from the main payload and the "key" from the details section to provide thea appropriate messages.
-The server side then only needs to provide the default _messages.txt_ file
+The server side then only needs to provide the default _messages.properties_ file

 To define custom validation, first define a class extending the **ValidationError** trait